-Connecting your Explora decoder using a Smart LNB in 2019
+Connecting Explora Decoder using a Smart LNB

-- Correctly align the satellite dish
+- Mount and correctly align the satellite dish

 On the smart LNB, connect the RG6 cable on the Unicable port using an F-connector.
-Remember, the two wires on the F-connector should never come into contact.
+Also, the two wires on the F-connector should never come into contact.
 Otherwise, your decoder will not get any signal.

 - Connect the RG6 cable to your decoder